M-87 Orkan: TOROS artillery rocket system

-In 1990s Turkey faced USA reluctance to share modern defense technology.
+In 1990s Turkey faced US reluctance to share modern defense technology.
 In order to have domestic supply of multiple rocket launcher rockets and domestic launchers Turkey used reverse engineering and shortcuts in order to develop its own versions.
 In order to have a supply of 227mm rockets they reverse engineered M270 Multiple Launch Rocket System M26 rocket under project designation SAGE 227.
 For continuing work on development of domestic MRLS Turkey obtained Orkan M-87 documentation, launcher and rockets from Bosnia and Herzegovina's "Bratstvo Novi Travnik" factory in 1995.
 They used them for development of a domestic 260mm rockets and launcher thus shortening development for more than 5 years.
-First launches of new 230 and 260mm rockets respectively based on 227 M26 and 262 Orkan rockets produced in Turkey from Orkan M-87 launcher were conducted in April 1999.
+First launches of new 230mm and 260mm rockets respectively based on 227mm M26 and 262mm Orkan rockets produced in Turkey from Orkan M-87 launcher were conducted in April 1999.

-Operational history

-Serbian Army of Krajina used M-87 Orkan to attack civilian population of Zagreb after Croatian forces liberated territories previously occupied by Serbian forces.